"Does Oculus Quest 2 support Bluetooth headphones?" seems to be the question that every Oculus Quest 2 owner is asking now.

 - Select your headphones from the list of available devices, and you should be good to go

 There you have it!
 This way you can connect your AirPods to Oculus Quest 2.

 It's worth pointing out that this isn't something that's officially supported by Quest 2 at this moment.
 So, there may be issues with lag and the audio being out of sync with what's happening on-screen.
 This seems to be more of an issue with games than with apps such as Netflix.

 If using Bluetooth headphones is something you are really keen to try, then there is no harm in doing so.
-It won't void your warranty or break your Quest 2.
+It won't void your Oculus Quest warranty or break your VR headset.
 Just be prepared not to be too disappointed if the experience isn't everything you expected.